Langkat Regency

 Langkat Regency (Kabupaten Langkat) is the northernmost regency of North Sumatra Province in Indonesia.
 Its administrative centre is the town of Stabat.
-It has a land area of 6,263.29 km^{2} and its population was 967,535 at the 2010 Census and 1,030,202 at the 2020 Census; the official estimate as at mid 2024 was 1,078,676 (comprising 544,668 males and 534,008 females).
+It has a land area of 6,263.29 km^{2} and its population was 967,535 at the 2010 Census and 1,030,202 at the 2020 Census; the official estimate as of mid 2025 was 1,089,969 (comprising 550,151 males and 539,818 females).
 Its population is roughly equivalent to that of Djibouti.

 Immediately to the south is Karo Regency, to the east is Deli Serdang Regency (which surrounds the city of Medan) and the city of Binjai (formerly part of Langkat Regency), to the northeast lies the Strait of Malacca and to the west lies Aceh Province.

 Administrative districts

-Langkat Regency is divided into twenty-three administrative districts (Indonesian: kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+Langkat Regency is divided into twenty-three administrative districts (Indonesian: kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 240 rural desa and 37 urban kelurahan), and its post code.